BiqBin: a parallel branch-and-bound solver for binary quadratic problems with linear constraints: Semidefinite programming relaxations for the Max-Cut

 Similarly as in BiqMac and BiqCrunch, we use triangle inequalities.
 Furthermore, we strengthen the bound by using higher order $k$-gonal inequalities, which belong to the family of hypermetric inequalities~\cite{DeLa:94}.
 They can be introduced as follows.
 Suppose that $\b$ is an integer vector for which $\e^\top \b$ is odd.
 This implies that $ \vert \x^\top \b \vert \ge 1 \textrm{ for all } \x \in \{\unaryminus 1,1\}^n $ and therefore $ \prods{\b\b^\top}{\x\x^\top} \ge 1. $ The \emph{hypermetric inequalities} are the following set of linear inequalities, which can be applied to any symmetric matrix $X$ of order $n$, and are valid for any $X$ from the convex hull of rank-one matrices $\x\x^\top$, for $\x\in \{\unaryminus 1,1\}^n$:

 In this paper, we consider the subclasses of hypermetric inequalities generated by choosing $\b$ with $b_i \in \{\unaryminus 1,0,1\}$ and by fixing the number of non-zero entries in $\b$ to 3, 5, or 7.
 In this cases, we obtain triangle, pentagonal, and heptagonal inequalities, respectively.
-The latter two are also called $5$-clique and $7$-clique inequalities, respectively.
-By introducing appropriate linear operators on the vector space of symmetric matrices and by using the fact that the matrices under consideration have diagonal entries equal to one, we write such inequalities as $\mathcal{A}_3(X)\le \e$, $\mathcal{A}_5(X)\le \e$ and $\mathcal{A}_7(X)\le \e$, respectively.
+The latter two are also called $5$-clique and $7$-clique inequalities, respectively. \rew{ More specifically, the triangle inequalities are defined as